panagiotisbellias/aeroplanner-rest-api/README.md

 ## Run integration tests

-Use the following command to run the integration tests:
+Use the following command to run the integration tests.
+Please note that the Docker service must be running to execute this command.
 ```bash
 mvn failsafe:integration-test
 ```